tursodatabase/libsql-client-ts/README.md

 npm install @libsql/client
 ```

+This step is not required if using the Deno style import shown below.

 ## Create a database client object

 ### Importing

 There are multiple ways to import the module.
-For Node.js and other environments where want to use a local SQLite [file URL](#local-sqlite-file-urls), as well as network access to `sqld`:
+For Node.js and other environments where you need to use a local SQLite [file URL](#local-sqlite-file-urls), as well as network access to `sqld`:

 ```typescript
 import { createClient } from "@libsql/client";